 Only a 100 meters before crossing Viale Trastevere, you will see on your left the 18th-century Church of Sant’Agata in Trastevere, home to the statue of the Virgin Carmen (“Vergine del Carmelo”), protector of the Trastevere people and popularly called “Madonna de Noantri”.

-The faithfuls carry the 16th century old statue in the procession “Festa de Noantri”, the most important religious and popular festival of Trastevere.
+The faithful carry the 16th-century old statue in the procession “Festa de Noantri“, the most important religious and famous festival of Trastevere.

 8) Church of San Francesco da Ripa and Basilica of Santa Cecilia